Salvator Mundi (painting): Origins

 The Salvator Mundi as an image type predates Leonardo.
 Thus, Martin Kemp argues that on the one hand Leonardo was constrained in his composition by the expected iconography of the Salvator Mundi, but on the other hand, he was able to use the image as a vehicle for spiritual communication between the spectator and the likeness of Christ.
 The composition has its sources in Byzantine art, the imagery of which further developed in northern Europe before finding its place in the Italian states.
-(Note: It is important to note that the term "Salvator Mundi" was not widely applied to this image type during the sixteenth and seventeenth centuries.
+(Note: The term "Salvator Mundi" was not widely applied to this image type during the sixteenth and seventeenth centuries.
 It was not until later that art historians came to use the term to describe this iconography.)
 Snow-Smith relates the development of the Salvator Mundi to Byzantine iconography and narratives of images of Christ "not made by human hands".
 Such acheiropoeta would include the Mandylion of Edessa, the Keramidion, and the Veil of Veronica.
-Although the Salvator Mundi has its origins in the acheiropoeta, Snow-Smith discusses, the Salvator Mundi emerged in the fifteenth century through such intermediate subjects as Christ as Pantocrator, Christ in Majesty, and The Last Judgement, which like the acheiropoeta betray their Byzantine origins through their frontal depictions of Christ.
+Although the Salvator Mundi has its origins in the acheiropoeta, Snow-Smith discusses, the Salvator Mundi emerged in the fifteenth century through such intermediate subjects as Christ as Pantocrator, Christ in Majesty, and the Last Judgment, which like the acheiropoeta betray their Byzantine origins through their frontal depictions of Christ.
 The frontality of Christ is shared by other images of Christ and God the Father in the fifteenth and sixteenth centuries, including in 'portrait' images of Christ, which feature only Christ at half-length and without the orb or blessing gesture, as well as in images of 'Christ Blessing' which does not show Christ holding an orb.
 Images of Christ holding a sphere became widely popular following Charlemagne's adoption of the globus cruciger and the scepter.
 (Note: The sphere, in particular, was a site where artists had some latitude for formal experimentation in the otherwise rigid and proscribed iconography.
 Spheres might appear as solid metal, transparent glass, as being plain or covered with a T-band, as containing water or landscapes, or as a terrestrial globe.)
 The earliest true Salvator Mundi images are found in northern Europe.
 (Note: An early example can be found on folio 32v Pentecost from the Ingeborg Psalter.)
 Indeed, the iconography of the Salvator Mundi came to fruition in paintings such as Robert Campin's Blessing Christ and Praying Virgin and in the central panel of Rogier van der Weyden's Braque Triptych, before such images became common in Italy later in the fifteenth century.
 (Note: For more discussion on this, see Dalivalle, Kemp & Simon (2019) and Snow-Smith (1982)) Works by such artists as Antonello da Messina and his Christ Blessing betray the influence of Northern artists in the Italian states.